10 Examples of Customer Service Activities

 2. Mystery Shop

-Their mission is to come back with at least three ideas you could “borrow” to apply in your own business to improve upon your customer experience in some way.
+Their mission is to return with at least three customer service ideas that could be adapted and applied in your own business.

 3. Job Swaps